-Following the assault the battalion went into billets at Locre before marching to Westoutre for baths and fresh clothing.
+Following the assault, the battalion went into billets at Locre before marching to Westoutre for baths and fresh clothing.
 A history of The Buffs in the Great War written by Colonel S. H. Moody noted:

 Men cast off their filthy underclothing, which was taken from them, and after a bath, clean underclothes, which had once belonged to other people, were provided and the old ones were never seen again by the original owners.
 At first this caused a certain amount of grumbling amongst careful men, who were liable to become possessed of somewhat more ragged articles than they handed in…

-The battalion was brought into action on the second day of the battle, and ordered to assist a Canadian Division at Wieltje, who had suffered heavily on their left flank.
-The trenches were screened by a hedge which allowed The Buffs to approach undetected, however beyond this was open country, and once deployed the Buffs came under considerable enemy machine-gun and rifle fire.
-In the advance the men fell in their dozens, with only two companies able to reach the relative safety of a farm about 400 yards away.
-Further casualties were sustained when the men were then ordered to turn to their right, and rush across fields to help secure three lines of trenches that were being lightly protected by the French, and in serious danger of being breached.
-Under heavy shelling and rifle fire Sydney’s unit were able to hold the position for several days and were eventually relieved by the 4th Rifle Brigade on the 27th.
+On 22 April the battalion was involved in the Second Battle of Ypres.
+The Buffs had recently arrived in St Jean (about one mile east of the city) from Zonnebeke, and bivouacked in nearby fields about four miles back from the front lines.
+On the first day of the attack, Sydney’s unit would have been able to see a greenish vapour (which was poison gas) creeping over the Allied line, while stray bullets pinged around their heads.
+The battalion was brought into action on the second day and ordered to assist a Canadian Division at Wieltje, who had suffered heavily on their left flank.
+The trenches were screened by a hedge which allowed The Buffs to approach undetected, however beyond this was open country, and once deployed, the Buffs came under considerable enemy machine-gun and rifle fire.
+During their advance, men fell in their dozens, with only two companies of Buffs able to reach the relative safety of an old farm about 400 yards across the battlefield.
+They took further casualties when the men were ordered to make a dash across fields on their right to help secure three lines of trenches that were being lightly protected by a French unit, and in danger of being breached.
+They made it, and the remnants of the battalion held the position for several days and were eventually relieved by the 4th Rifle Brigade four days later.

 Trench mortars were used in a variety of defensive and offensive roles, from the suppression of an enemy machine-gun, sniper post or other local feature, to the coordinated firing of barrages.

 Heavy rain for three days almost incessant.
-Trenches have become impassable, all movement restricted to the open at night.
+Trenches have become impassable; all movement restricted to the open at night.
 Even the parapet has fallen in, in several places.
 All dug-outs fell in, entire time taken up with making dug-outs, digging out banks and stores making new bank store etc.

-At the start of September X/6 were based at Méaulte, south of Albert, and working on forward gun positions for the Royal Field Artillery.
-During the month, the 6th Division took part in two general attacks on the Somme (Flers-Courcelette & Morval) and one in October (Le Transloy), with Sydney probably being involved with some, or all of these actions.
-By the end of November the division had taken over the La Bassée sector on the Loos Salient with Sydney’s unit based in trenches running north from the east of Givenchy.
+On 1 April 1916 men of the re-designated 26th Battery, which included Sydney, were assigned to X/6 Trench Mortar Battery and in early August sent to Bertrancourt on the Somme.
+At the start of September Sydney’s unit was based south of Albert near Méaulte, and working on forward gun positions for the Royal Field Artillery.
+During the month, the 6th Division took part in two general attacks on the Somme (Flers-Courcelette & Morval) and one in October (Le Transloy), with Sydney probably being involved with some, or all of these battles.
+By the end of November, the division took over the La Bassée sector on the Loos Salient with X/6 based in trenches running north from the east of Givenchy.

 A few days before the offensive began, Sydney had written to his relatives, with the letter being delivered the day after he died.
-This was the last time they, or Sydney’s fiancée, a Miss Russell of Sundridge, heard from him.
-Almost a year later, on 8 February 1919, ‘Miss Russell’ placed an advert in the Kent Messenger, asking for any returning soldiers who had known Sydney to get in touch, particularly those released from prisoner of war camps.
-The months of uncertainty came to an end two weeks later when 9583 Pte.
-Sydney Bridgland was officially recorded as ‘presumed dead’ on 22 March 1918.
+It would be the last time they, or Sydney’s fiancée (a Miss Russell of Sundridge), heard from him.
+Almost a year later, on 8 February 1919, his fiancée placed an advert in the Kent Messenger, asking for any returning soldiers who had known Sydney to get in touch, particularly those released from the prisoner of war camps.
+The months of uncertainty came to an end two weeks later when Private Bridgland was recorded for official purposes as ‘presumed dead’ on or before 22 March 1918.